Curriculum

 Homeless Shelter Curriculum

 Our Internal Medicine and Transitional Year residents and faculty make monthly visits to three area homeless shelters in the Flint area, providing health education, health counseling, and health-screening fairs, the latter with the help of community partners.
-(Some activities are on hold due to the pandemic.)

 Our shelter partners provide meals, housing, and other services for multiple shelter residents, which allows resident physicians to see first-hand some of the social determinants of health in the community.
 They also learn how community partners can work together to help people get back on their feet again after experiencing the crisis of homelessness.